Using Tables as Tables

 Note that the table frame and rules can be drawn in the absence of the

-attribute is expressed and has a value of "0", it will override any values entered for frame
+border attribute.
+However if the border attribute is expressed and has a value of "0", it will override any values entered for frame or rules (frame will default to void while rules will default to none).Example 1 - SOURCE CODE

-Cell content... | Cell content... |
+| Cell content... | Cell content... |

-Cell content... | Cell content... |
+| Cell content... | Cell content... |

-Cell content... | Cell content... |
+| Cell content... | Cell content... |

 Table Width and Alignment